top of page

 Both Garcia and Hopkins knew their power and neither wanted to dominate.
 This project wasn't a prestige pageant or a party with velvet ropes and Rolling Stone-approved pecking orders.
 They'd seen that scene — the shallow prestige game that oozed in even under tie-dye tents.
 The same ugly little machine that turns songs into status symbols.
 Who's watching?
 Who's clapping?
 Who's jealous?
 That "crap," as Nicky used to called it.
 Both knew this game inside out.
 And both never wanted to play it.
 Because both, at their core, never wanted to impress.
 They wanted to mean.
 Both had big emotional truths to say through music, and they said them on this album.

-"It's Too Late" is where Garcia steps into the light as a vocalist — not with fireworks but with something way rarer: honesty.
+"It's Too Late" is where Garcia steps into the light as a vocalist — without fireworks and with something way rarer: honesty.
 In a decade of swaggering, bombastic performers — Plant, Gillan, Mercury — Garcia does the opposite: he grounds.
-Just a man and a voice, tired maybe, cracked a little at the edges, but devastatingly true.
-He is not lamenting love while trying to look cool doing it; he is just there — steady, mortal, present.
-And it guts you, because he is not trying to make you feel anything — he is feeling something and inviting you to listen.
+Just a man and a voice, tired maybe, cracked a little at the edges, but true.
+He has no interest in lamenting love while trying to look cool, and no interest in making you feel anything — he is simply feeling something and inviting you to listen.
 He isn't trying to build an empire here like Jagger or Page — he is creating a space where music can breathe.

 The tune itself is dancing rhythm, ricocheting trills, and jazzy ostinatos.
 They veer gleefully into avant-garde territory, then whip back just in time to remind you: oh right, this is a boogie.
 It's like watching a metronome wrestle a hyperactive kitten — graceful, chaotic, hilarious, and somehow perfectly on time.
 And yes, Pig was one of Nicky's actual cats, which makes the whole thing even more unhinged.
 The music pounces.

 The tune is pure Hopkins, with the verb "to hop" imbedded by fate right there inside the name — hidden in plain sight, a name already playing.
 His piano is hopping, leaping, skipping, darting sideways.
-It doesn't walk, it doesn't march.
-It hops — light, cheeky, full of instinct.
+Light, cheeky, full of instinct.
 It makes his name and the tune dance.
 It's joy.
 The truth.
 The living, leaping, unashamed light of him.
 The defiance and the delicacy, the chaos and the elegance, rebellion and vulnerability.

 Then John Kahn takes a turn on the bass — soulful, fluid — and Hopkins doesn't take five.
 He decorates the moment with playful high notes, building the frame as the painting's being made.
-He is not jamming — he is composing in real time.
+He is jamming and also composing in real time.

 And the crowd?
 They are right there with him.
 They bark back his trademark whoof-whoofs.
 (And you understand why Jagger used to refer to him in interviews as Nicky "Whoof-Whoof" Hopkins).
 When he introduces the band, name by name — Tutt, Kahn, Garcia, and finally himself — the room erupts.
 And he responds with a soft laugh, maybe a little embarrassed.
 Like even he knows this joy is too big for ego.